musiciancoder/hello-world/README.md

 # hello-world
 short description
-I am trying to be posotive about this.
+I am trying to be positive about this.
 From Chile